Lishan778/coloredmap/README.md

 -Go to your server.cfg

--Add a new line : start coloredmap
+-Add a new line : ensure coloredmap

 -NOW YOU CAN RESTART/START YOUR SERVER AND SEE THE CHANGES